corrode/corrode.github.io/content/blog/where-rusts-safety-ends/index.md

 If you write systems code in Rust, treat this CVE list as a checklist.
 Grep your own codebase for `from_utf8_lossy`, stray `unwrap()` calls, discarded `Result`s, `File::create`, and string comparisons against `"/"`.

 I also wrote a companion post, titled [Patterns for Defensive Programming in Rust](/blog/defensive-programming/).

+## Correct Rust Is Idiomatic Rust

+When I think of "[idiomatic Rust](/blog/idiomatic-rust-resources/)", correctness is not the first thing that comes to mind.
+After all, isn't that the compiler's job?
+Instead, I think of elegant [iterator patterns](/blog/iterators/), ergonomic method signatures, [immutability](/blog/immutability/), or clever usage of [expressions](/blog/expressions/).
+But none of that matters if the code doesn't do the right thing and the compiler is far from perfect at enforcing correctness.
+That's why we don't only have idioms for writing more elegant code; we also have idioms for writing correct code.
+They are the distilled experience of a community that has learned, often painfully, which shapes of code survive contact with reality and which ones do not.

+Reality is rarely as tidy as the abstractions we would like to impose on it.
+The mark of robust systems, in any language, is the willingness to reflect that untidiness rather than paper over it.
+Rust gives us extraordinary tools to do so.
+The compiler will hold a great deal for us.
+But the part it cannot hold, the boundary between our program and everything else, is still ours to get right.
+The type system can encode many things, but it cannot encode conditions outside of its control, such as the passage of time between two syscalls.

+Idiomatic Rust, then, is not just code that the borrow checker accepts or that `clippy` leaves alone.
+It is code whose types, names, and control flow tell the *truth* about the system they run in.
+And that truth is sometimes ugly.
+It could mean using file descriptors instead of paths, `OsStr` instead of `String`, [`?` instead of `unwrap`](/blog/pitfalls-of-safe-rust/), and bug-for-bug compatibility over clean semantics.
+None of it is as pretty as the version you would write on a whiteboard.
+But it is more honest.

 {% info(title="Need Help Hardening Your Rust Codebase?", icon="crab") %}